 Get ready for a reality check!
 Some things cannot be put in the curbside recycling bin.
 Examples include plastic bags, soiled food containers, batteries, and complex electronics.

 Undeniably annoying, yet inevitable.
 But why exactly?
-Read on to get clued in on all the forbidden items of your recycling game plan.
+Read on to learn all the forbidden items of your recycling game plan.

 Plastic Bags and Wraps